 Income Taxes.
 The Company accounts for income taxes using the asset and liability method.
 Under the asset and liability method, deferred tax assets and liabilities are recognized based on the differences between the financial statement carrying value of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted tax rates and laws expected to be in effect when the differences are expected to reverse.
 The Company records associated interest and penalties as a component of income tax expense.
 The Company records a valuation allowance against deferred income tax assets when management believes it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
-Management evaluates on a quarterly basis all available positive and negative evidence considering factors such as the reversal of deferred income tax asset, tax planning strategies, changes in tax laws and other factors.
+Management evaluates on a quarterly basis all available positive and negative evidence considering factors such as the reversal of deferred income tax liabilities, taxable income in eligible carryback years, projected future taxable income, the character of the income tax asset, tax planning strategies, changes in tax laws and other factors.
 The periodic assessment of the net carrying value of the Company's deferred tax assets under the applicable accounting rules requires significant management judgment.
 A change to any of these factors could impact the estimated valuation allowance and income tax expense.